pipoe2h/ts2020/db/mssqldeploy/mssqldeploy.rst

 #.
 Log in to the VM using the Administrator password you configured.

 #.
-Disable Windows Firewall for all.
+Disable Windows Firewall for all. **Do NOT modify the default keyboard mapping.**

 #.
 Launch **File Explorer** and note the current, single disk configuration.